-Having spring in our sight doesn’t stop the need for immune protection.
+Having spring in our sight doesn’t stop the need for protecting our Immune system.
 Bugs and nasties are still rife at this time of year and can linger for what feels like weeks-on-end.

-We therefore challenged health & fitness journalist, home-cook and mum of three Samantha, to create a cosy and comfortingimmune-fighting recipethat’s easy to fit into a busy schedule.
+We therefore challenged health & fitness journalist, home-cook, and mum of three Samantha to create a cosy & comfortingimmune-fighting recipethat’s easy to fit into a busy schedule.
 And she did just that.

 Packed with bags of nutritional goodness, this hearty, homemade soup is a sure-fire way to keep your mind and body fighting fit as the flowers bloom and the days get lighter.